 When you think of Dubai, you probably think of the world’s tallest skyscraper, the Burj Khalifa, luxurious 7 star hotels, and improbably activities like skiing in the desert.
 It’s easy to spend up big in Dubai, on everything from dining out to luxury fashion.
-But if you’re wanting to experience another side of this city or just want to get a taste of this city on a quick stopover, consider these free (or almost free) things to do in Dubai.
+But if you’re wanting to experience another side of this city or just get a taste of it on a quick stopover, consider these free (or almost free) things to do in Dubai.

 1. Wander through the Gold and Spice Souks